Mileperuma/DJ-Re-Script-by-Lucifera/README.md

 Re-Script by Lucifera {Under Construction}

 # Filterscript Commands
-/dcmds to check filterscript commands totally.
-/stream by link to play music .. you can upload your music tracts on jukehost.co.uk and play that by /stream [link] /stopstream to stop playing song
+/dcmds to check filterscript commands totally. \n /stream by link to play music .. you can upload your music tracts on jukehost.co.uk and play that by /stream [link] /stopstream to stop playing song
 /stopmusic - players able to stop music {only for their own}